cs2103jan2016-t16-3j/CS2103_Software_Engineering_ProjectUrgenda/docs/developer guide.md

 Class | Function
 --- | ---
 `Logic` (Facade) | Main handler for external calls from other components.
 Also has the Singleton pattern as there should always be only one `Logic` handling the processes in Urgenda.
 `LogicData` | Class in Logic component that stores the Tasks temporarily when Urgenda is running.
 Most data manipulation and edits are done through `LogicData`.
 It is also responsible for generation of the current state.
-Also has the Singleton pattern to ensure that all data manipulation is done on the only LogicData.
+Has the Singleton pattern as well to ensure that all data manipulation is done on the only LogicData.
 `LogicCommand` | Class where the Commands are being stored in the Logic component.
 Execution of commands as well as undo/redo of these commands will be carried out by LogicCommand.

 Furthermore, the table below shows the notable API for usage of Logic: